-For the promotional pieces written and the board work done on behalf of the Boys and Girls Club of Oyster Bay-East Norwich for the capital campaign, I was honored by the club as ‘Woman of the Year’ and by the Town of Oyster Bay for ‘public-spirited contributions advancing the general welfare of the community.’
+For her work on behalf of the Boys & Girls Club of Oyster Bay-East Norwich, she was honored as ‘Woman of the Year’ and cited by the Township of Oyster Bay for ‘public-spirited contributions advancing the general welfare of the community.’

 As memoir is sometimes a suspect genre, I wanted to address a few issues.
-The question for memoirists is what do we remember and how do we manage to remember it?
-For me the answer is simple: we remember best the emotionally charged instances and happenings—especially those related to such hot-button feelings as shame, embarrassment, and humiliation.
-Indeed, neuroscientists tell us that the more painful and agonizing the reaction to the original incident, the more likely it is to be remembered.
+The question for writers of memoirs is what do we remember and how do we manage to remember it?
+For me the answer is simple: We remember best the emotionally charged instances and happenings—especially those related to such hot-button feelings as shame, embarrassment and humiliation.
+Indeed, neuroscientists tell us that the more painful and agonizing the reaction to the original incident, the more likely to be remembered.

-The decision to tell the story in the voice of a youthful narrator with a limited perspective, was made in the hope of placing the reader there in the same room with the child and doing so in real-time.
+The decision to tell the story with a youthful narrator with a limited perspective, was made in the hope of placing the reader in the room with the child and doing so in real-time.

-This book highlights a number of issues, but none more so than the widespread phenomenon of unresolved childhood grief at the loss of a parent or a sibling, be it to death, divorce or incarceration.
-Moreover, there is the issue of parental or societal devaluation of girls and women.
-Overall, there is the imperative when down for the count, to get yourself off the mat.
-I hope that you will find Veronica’s Grave an enlightening read, one that might make you more aware that no child should ever be left to grieve alone.
+This book highlights a number of issues, but none more important than the widespread phenomenon of unresolved childhood grief caused by the loss of a parent or a sibling, be it to death, divorce or incarceration.
+Then, too, there is the issue of parental or societal devaluation of girls and women.
+Overall, there is the imperative that when down for the count, you get yourself up off the mat.
+My hope is that Veronica’s Grave and Missing Mother will shine a light on these issues and, ideally, that no child will ever be left to grieve alone.

 About the Blog: Desperately Seeking Paris

-Hello, everyone!
 Writers have done it from time immemorial, and the French have made an art of it.
-And what is that?
+What is that?
 Walking the city.
-Any great city will do, but for me Paris and New York are the lodestars of my life, the sources of inspiration for my blog Desperately Seeking Paris.
+Any great city will do, but for this writer Paris and New York are the lodestars of my life, the sources of inspiration for my blog Desperately Seeking Paris.
 Come, walk with me!

 So who is this flaneuse/blogeuse?
-Barbara Donsky was born in the South Bronx, two words long synonymous with urban decay and then, from such humble beginnings, went on to discover a passion for all things French.
+Born in the South Bronx, two words long synonymous with urban decay, Barbara Donsky went on to discover a passion for all things French.
 Go figure.

-Or, better yet, if you’d like to hear the whole story, you can read it when my memoir, Veronica’s Grave, is published by She Writes Press in May 2016.
-Then you will hear tell of a dashing young Frenchman who came to the United States to visit fabric mills in Dayton, Ohio and hung around long enough to invite this girl to visit him in Paris.
+Or, better yet, if you’d like to hear the whole story, you can read all about it in Veronica’s Grave, published by She Writes Press in May 2016.
+Then you will hear about the dashing young Frenchman who came to the United States to visit fabric mills in Dayton, Ohio and hung around long enough to invite this girl to visit him in Paris.
 (To be continued…)